raki1238/MyJob/README.md

 This Project contains two types of webservices mainly SOAP and REST

+# MySQL DB Table creation
+Please execute the CreateTable.sql file to create the table in MySQL db.

 # Available SOAP services:

 •gcdList - Gets the list of all GCDs stored in the database.